Turner, Nationals beat Cubs 7-2 for 4th straight win

 Chicago made it 5-1 on a Castellanos’ RBI single in the third.
 The Cubs added another run in the fifth, but wasted an opportunity to move even closer.

 Castellanos singled with one out and Kris Bryant walked.
-Lucroy — pinch hitting for Rizzo — doubled to left to chase Ross.
+Jonathan Lucroy — pinch hitting for Rizzo — doubled to left to chase Ross.
 Both runners would have scored easily, but the ball hopped over the wall for a ground-rule double.

 Bryant and Lucroy were stranded as Javier Báez struck out and Kyle Schwarber popped out against Suero.